ashutoshsingh1311/restaurantmanagementsystem/README.md

 1. Navigate to the main menu.
 2. Use "Item Management" to add, view, modify, or delete menu items.
 3. Utilize "Labour Management" for labor-related actions.
-4. Create orders from "Labour Management."
+4. Create orders from "Order Management."
 5. Experience the enhanced efficiency of the Order Management System.

 ## Author